ease-crc/openease/README.md

     ```
     networks:
       - [...]
-      # only needed if running both openease and cms locally
+      # only needed if running both openease and CMS locally
       - cms-development-network
     ```

     **Note**: If you are using the official openEASE repositories, these lines should already be in the compose files.
 Thus, it is only necessary to uncomment them.

+1. Start both openEASE and the directus CMS

-1. In the openease admin content panel set the news cms url to:
+1. In the openease admin content panel set the news CMS url to:

     ```
     http://<name of directus container/service>:8055